AthuSaid/vinkla.github.io/_posts/2016-11-25-csgo-performance.md

 [![macOS about box](https://cloud.githubusercontent.com/assets/499192/20625733/7c5e4020-b315-11e6-8fb8-b4f126d5795c.png)](https://cloud.githubusercontent.com/assets/499192/20625733/7c5e4020-b315-11e6-8fb8-b4f126d5795c.png)

-After some research I found this line of launch options.
+After some research I found the launch options below.
 These options will boost the performance while you play the game.

+```
+-high -tickrate 128 -novid -threads (Cores) -nod3d9ex - nojoy - refresh (Hz) +cl_forcepreload 1 -console -lv
+```

 > Launch options are commands, that let you tell the game to perform an action when launching it or that let you force a specific setting.
 For example, you can specify a window height and a width you want the game to start with.
 Every new launch option starts with a dash, but you can also put console commands in the launch options.
 These need a plus in front of them (e.g. +exec randomconfigfile) - [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=379782151)

-```
--high -tickrate 128 -novid -threads (Cores) -nod3d9ex - nojoy - refresh (Hz) +cl_forcepreload 1 -console -lv
-```

 You can find the launch options if you right-click on the game in the Steam sidebar.
 Then click on *Properties*.
 Now, click on the big button which is called *Set Launch Options*.
 Copy and paste the options from the snippet above.